How to Build a Winning Sales Enablement Strategy

 The goal of any solid onboarding program is simple: reduce new rep ramp time.
 Cut the time it takes for newbies to land their first (and second and third and 100th) deal.

-The sooner a salesperson can start selling (and closing deals) the happier they will be, the better off your team will be, and the closer you will get to blowing out your sales goals.
+The sooner a salesperson can start selling (and achieving buy-in) the happier they will be, the better off your team will be, and the closer you will get to blowing out your sales goals.

 So yeah, ensuring your onboarding program is running smoothly is mission-critical.

 But what does an onboarding program need to include to support sales enablement strategy?

-A dedicated onboarding track for sales roles that reviews the key elements of your go-to-market strategy:
+A dedicated onboarding track for sales roles that reviews the key elements of your go-to-market strategy (GTM):

 Ideal Customer Profile (ICP)